projectcalico/calico/reference/resources/hostendpoint.md

 Note: if you have custom iptables rules, using host endpoints with allow-all rules (with no policies) will accept all traffic bypassing those rules.

-> Auto host endpoints have the `projectcalico-default-allow` profile attached and thus they allow all traffic in the absence of policy.
+> Auto host endpoints specify the `projectcalico-default-allow` profile so they behave similary to pod workload endpoints.
 {: .alert .alert-info}

 > **Important**: When rendering security rules on other hosts, {{site.prodname}} uses the
 > `expectedIPs` field to resolve label selectors to IP addresses.
 If the `expectedIPs` field
 > is omitted then security rules that use labels will fail to match this endpoint.
 {: .alert .alert-danger}

+**Host to local workload traffic**

+Traffic from a host to its own workload is always allowed, despite any policy in place.
+This is to ensure kubelet liveness and readiness probes always work.

 ### Sample YAML